Updated May 2026

 Saevaes Brewing Company is the first Kansas brewery owned and operated by a female head brewer.
 They earned my respect for the process, unapologetic beer flavors, and inviting tasting room.

-Open Tuesday-Sunday, the brewery hosts pop-up shop events, trivia nights, and the like.
+Open Tuesday-Sunday, the brewery hosts pop-up shops, trivia nights, and more.
 Visit on Wednesday nights to build a mixed four-pack or to enjoy a $5 full pour during Music Bingo.
 Check the

 The building has been a number of businesses over the years but has always remained a memorable landmark on the edge of downtown Shawnee.
 Today, it’s owned by Kansas City residents who have enlisted the expertise of an executive chef and sommelier to celebrate food and drink.
 One step inside the castle and you are transported to an exceptionally beautiful setting.

-Reservations are highly recommended, however, I stopped by the castle for a wine flight during the late afternoon between meal times and was served swiftly in the bar area.
+Reservations are highly recommended; however, I stopped by the castle for a wine flight during the late afternoon between meal times and was served swiftly in the bar area.
 I chose Reds of the World, a flight that included three pours from Portugal, Washington, and Spain ($16).
 Premium wine flights are $26.
 I loved them all.

 During my chat with the owner, I discovered that Wandering Vine at the Castle is known for collaborating with and serving wine from